VIK-DA/CountryData-SQL-Queries/README.md

 2. Load the "CountryData" dataset into your SQL database.
 3. Open your SQL client and execute the desired queries from the provided `.sql` files.

-## Contributing

-Contributions to improve or extend the existing queries are welcome!
-Please fork this repository, create a new branch, make your changes, and submit a pull request.